d-strobel/mage-fish-completions/README.md

 Currently, it completes only the mage targets.

+## About Mage

+This project provides completions for [Mage](https://github.com/magefile/mage), a modern replacement for Make.

+Mage is a tool that lets you write your build scripts in Go, making it easier to maintain and more powerful than traditional Makefiles.

 ## Usage
 * Download the [mage.fish](mage.fish) file into the Fish completions folder (`~/.config/fish/completions`).
 ```bash